-We're pleased that you have chosen Steindler Orthopedic Clinic for your joint replacement surgery.
+We're pleased that you have chosen Steindler Orthopedic Clinic and Iowa City Ambulatory Surgical Center for your joint replacement surgery.
 To prepare you for a successful surgery and outcome, you will be scheduled for several appointments 10-14 days before your surgery (pre-op).
 It is HIGHLY RECOMMENDED that a friend or family member (your COACH) attend each appointment with you.
 Once scheduled, your appointment times will be sent to you.
 Your appointments will likely include:

-Pre-Admission Screening (PAS) Location: University of Iowa Health Care Medical Center Downtown
+Pre-Admission Screening (PAS) Location: Iowa City Ambulatory Surgical Center

-Please complete the requested forms and medicine list in your packet and mail them to the Pre-Admission Screening team before your first appointment.
+Before your first appointment, please fill out your health history online at www.iowacityasc.com, under the 'Pre-Admission' tab.
 The Pre-Admission Screening nurses will review your medical health, history and medicines.
 Additionally, routine blood tests, and, possibly, other tests such as an EKG, may be performed.
 You will be given instructions to follow in the days leading up to surgery.
 This is also an appropriate time for you to express requests or concerns about your upcoming surgery.